debops/debops/docs/organizational-structure.rst

 use it and contribute their time, skills and resources.
 To allow for a more organized work, various roles are defined within the Project.

-In the industry the term "organizational structure" might also be know as "roles as missions" which is not used in this documentation to avoid confusion with Ansible roles.
+In the industry the term "organizational structure" might also be known as "roles as missions" which is not used in this documentation to avoid confusion with Ansible roles.